-Site ID 8: Macy's and pai rt of parking lo ot, 27000 Crown Parkway Assessor's Parcel Number(s) 740-121-26, 740- -121-30 (part) Lot Consolidation The two parcel ov project. wners (Macy's, Simons) are amo enable to the Original Zoning/Zoning Approved for RHNA Commercial Highway (CH) / RPD 80 (OVERLAY) Size 11.327 Acres.
-Maximum Density/ Realistic Density 80 du/acre / 54 du/acre Maximum Potential Unit Capacity/Realistic Capacity 906 / 612 Property Owner/Developer Interest Yes.
+Site ID 8: Macy's and pa rt of parking lo ot, 27000 Crown Parkway Assessor's Parcel Number(s) 740-121-26, 740 740-121-26, 740-121-30 (part) Lot Consolidation The two parcel owners (Macy's, Simons) are amenable to the project.
+Original Zoning/Zoning Approved for RHNA Commercial High way (CH) / RP C 80 (OVERLAY) Size 11.327 Acres.
+Maximum Density/ Realistic Density 80 du/acre / 54 d lu/acre Maximum Potential Unit Capacity/Realistic Capacity 906 / 612 Property Owner/Developer Interest Yes.
 The owners (Simon Inc and Macy's) have requested the option of mixed- use development in discussions with the City concerning the Housing Element.
 Macy's has a second store at this mall site.
 Both owners have a successful track record of redeveloping mall sites in this fashion, at this zoning density.
-TCAC Site Amenity Score 21 (High score - good proximity to transit, public parks, library, Site Identified in Previous Housing Element No. Rezoned prior Considered new s • - Site Description and Factors Supporting Development Considered new site not subject to by-right development.
+TCAC Site Amenity Score 21 (High score - g grocery stores, pu TCAC limits Site A ublic schools, n nedical facilities, • Site Identified in Previous Housing Element No. Rezoned prio Considered new s • • Site Description and Factors Supporting Development Considered new site not subject to by-right development.
 Proposed site is a mixed use overlay of commercial and residential uses for approximately one quarter of the current mall site.
 Originally built in 1979, remodeled 1997.
 Declining foot traffic, affecting malls across the country, as e-commerce rises; site is under-utilized.
 Infrastructure is in place.
 Development will most likely occur by demolishing one of the two Macy's store in the complex, and use of the parking lot, using less than 10 acres of the site.
 Potential Income Distribution of Units Extremely/Very Low Low Moderate Above Moderate 188 110 109 205